-Late disseminated Lyme disease (Stage 3)
+Late disseminated Lyme disease (stage 3)

-This stage is also known as chronic Lyme disease.
-In untreated patients it can occur weeks, months and even years after initial infection.
-Even treated patients whose antibiotics did not kill off all the bacteria can reach this stage.
+This stage is also known as late Lyme disease.
+In untreated patients, it can occur weeks, months, and even years after initial infection.
+In some patients, this may even be the initial presentation.

-- Difficulty concentrating
+- Difficulty concentrating.

-- Unrestful sleep
+- Unrestful sleep.

-- Memory loss
+- Memory loss or cognitive impairment.

 - Tingling and/or numbness in the hands or feet.